valonmulolli/git-automate/README.md

 - `names`: This dependency is used to generate random commit messages.
 You can find more information about this crate [here](https://crates.io/crates/names).

 - `std::os`: This module is part of the Rust standard library and is used for interacting with the operating system.
 It is used in this project for handling process exit codes.

-## License

-This project is released under the MIT License - see the [LICENSE](LICENSE) file for details.